 5. Value Invest with the Warren Buffett Method

 Warren Buffett has proven over the last 50 years to be the most successful investor of all time.
 With an average compound rate of return of 23.3% per year, he and his good friend Charlie Munger have a reputation that Wall Street can only dream of.
 His wise investing has grown his company Berkshire Hathaway (BRK.A) into a behemoth worth over $500 billion.

 But how did Buffett achieve these high investing returns?
 He analyses stocks better than anyone else and understands what makes a great company.

 The most detailed analysis of Buffett’s investing methodology is outlined in the book “The New Buffettology” by his daughter Mary Buffett.
 We will use the Buffettology book, plus the two single most important criteria created by his mentor, the great Benjamin Graham, Fair Value (Intrinsic Value), and Margin of Safety.

 A Warren Buffett Stock Screener needs to filter on investing criteria such as earnings per share (EPS) growth, consistent return on equity (ROE), high return on invested capital (ROIC), and low debt using the solvency ratio.
 Finally, the screener needs to calculate the margin of safety using discounted cash flow (DCF).

 How Does Buffett Screen for Stocks?

 Buffett screens for stocks using specific criteria is the company profitable and generating a healthy cash flow.
 He then predicts and discounts the cashflow ten years into the future.
-If the value of the cash flow is 30% higher than the stock market valuation of the company, then it has a reasonable margin of safety, and it is a candidate for purchase.
+If the cash flow value is 30% higher than the company’s stock market valuation, then it has a reasonable margin of safety, and it is a candidate for purchase.